RyanNielson/awesome-unity/README.md

 * [NGUI (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2413) - A powerful UI system and event notification framework.
 * [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
 This was recently purchased by Unity and will be integrated into the engine in the future.
+* [DynamicScroll](https://github.com/Mukarillo/UnityDynamicScrollRect) - An optimized approach to lists with dozens of elements.

 ## Utilities